 Before I came to The Netherlands, I already had plans how to make my short stay worthwhile.
-My schedule the day after I arrived was to visit one of the castles in Netherlands since it was the only time I had where I could fit this agenda.
-In all honestly, I really didn’t have an idea that you could find a lot of castles across the country.
+My schedule the day after I arrived was to visit one of the castles in the Netherlands since it was the only time I had where I could fit this agenda.
+In all honesty, I really didn’t have an idea that you could find a lot of castles across the country.
 I know that it is famous for its windmills and that’s it!
 So when I knew about its castles, I thought that I really have to visit one of them.
 With that, I went to the famous Muiderslot Castle in Muiden.

 But first thing’s first, how can I go to this castle from my hotel in Zaltbommel?
 Unfortunately, it’s like a 2-hour ride from my place and I have no idea how the transportation system works in The Netherlands.

 One of the top things that I admire in the Netherlands is the transportation system.
 I admit..
 It was really intimidating at first because of the following reasons:

 - First, the transport system is entirely different from what we have at home.

 - Second, I have never been on a train before.